BEST THINGS TO DO IN HAWAII IN THE WINTER

 English and Hawaiian are the co-official languages of Hawaii, but most locals speak Hawaiian Pidgin (particularly to each other).
 This can be a little confusing, as a few words are English and then others are not, but in the hotels and tourist areas, you should get on fine.

 Car break-ins are rather common in Hawaii, particularly in Oahu and Maui.
 Make sure that you do not leave valuables in your car and park it in well-lit areas.
 Avoid isolated locations.

 Be careful when driving at night, as you can run into both rain and fog.
 Use caution and check the weather forecast before heading out.

 Hawaii is expensive.
 Period.
-Part of this is due to the fact that many products are shipped in from the mainland, and part is due to the fact that tourists have little choice but to pay what is charged once they have arrived.
+Part of this is because many products are shipped in from the mainland, and part is since tourists have little choice but to pay what is charged once they have arrived.

 To save money, consider stopping at a grocery store for your staples and snacks to avoid costly roadside meals as you explore.
 Also, gas is pricey here, but remember to fill up before heading into more remote areas.

 There are agricultural laws about what live plants can be brought into and out of the islands.
 So, keep that in mind if you had planned to bring some island flora home with you.

 Speaking of taking things home, I know that souvenirs are hard to turn down, but a couple that you should avoid are pieces of volcanic rock and stones from the beaches.
 This is considered bad luck and frowned upon by locals.

 And really, while you’re on an island with an active volcano, do you really want to upset Pele?

 Winter in Hawaii – What to Do and See